-In relation to racial equity in Grand Rapids, the following is a Public Service Announcement for the residents of Belknap Lookout in relation to the Human Rights Ordinance.
+In relation to racial equity in Grand Rapids, the following is a Public Service Announcement for the residents of Belknap Lookout in relation to the City’s new Human Rights Ordinance.

 The Human Rights Ordinance is a revision to Title IX of Grand Rapids’s Code of Ordinances.
 The ordinance goes into effect December 1, 2019 and it will be a criminal misdemeanor to call 911 on protected classes who have not done anything wrong.
 The ordinance comes along after concerns that residents are placing calls in to police on the basis of biases, such as racism, rather than for an actual crime being committed.
 The ordinance aims to protect everyone from any form of discrimination.
 Please do not refrain from calling in a crime or calling 911 in an emergency, but please check your personal biases before calling.